Boundary conditions dependence of the phase transition in the quantum Newman-Moore model: Cellular Automata and ground states of the classical TPM

 \subsection{General aspects of CA}

-Cellular automata (CA) consist of a $D$-dimensional array of sites evolving under discrete-time and synchronous dynamics given by a CA rule.
+Cellular automata (CA) consist of a $D$-dimensional array of sites evolving under discrete time and synchronous dynamics.
 Under this evolution, the state is updated by a deterministic rule which is local in time (although generalisations exist) \cite{1983_Wolfram,1984_Wolfram,1993_Stevens,1999_Stevens}.
 As a result, CA dynamics gives rise to, often rich, $(D+1)$-dimensional structures.
 In what follows, we consider $D=1$, linear CA with deterministic local transition rules with sites taking values from the finite field $\mathbb{F}_2$.

 Discrete cellular automata are fully specified by an initial configuration of $L$ sites and a \textit{local transition rule}.
-The local update rule determines the configuration of every site at each timestep using the local neighbourhood of size $r$.
-For $D=1$, the simplest CA rules are those defined only by $r=1$.
-For a neighbourhood of three sites, $r=1$, there are 8 possible configurations giving rise to 256 possible choices for update rules.
-These elementary CA were classified by Wolfram \cite{1983_Wolfram,1984_Wolfram}.
-Figure \ref{fig:Ruleplots}(a) shows Rule 60, which will be the relevant one for the TPM: if we identify the empty and occupied sites of the CA with the up and down spins of the TPM, then Rule 60 is the same as the condition that the product of spins in \er{Hsq} is one, thus maximising the local energy.
+The local update rule, $f$, determines the configuration of every site at each timestep using the local neighbourhood of size $2r +1$, given its radius $r$.
+For $D=1$, elementary CA rules are defined by $r=1$ \cite{1983_Wolfram,1984_Wolfram}.
+For a neighbourhood of three sites, $r=1$, there are thus 8 possible configurations giving rise to 256 possible choices for update rules.
+Figure \ref{fig:Ruleplots}(a) shows Rule 60, which will be the relevant CA for the TPM: if we identify the empty and occupied sites of the CA with the up and down spins of the TPM, then Rule 60 is the same as the condition that the product of spins in \er{Hsq} is one, thus maximising the local energy and minimising \er{Hsq}.
 Figure \ref{fig:Ruleplots}(b) also shows the closely related Rule 90.
-CA like these are called {\em elementary} \cite{1984_Wolfram}.